Zhengdw/zhengdw.github.io/index.markdown

 I completed a BSc in Combined Honours Computer Science and Mathematics and a MSc in Computer Science at the University of British Columbia (UBC) with [Will Evans](https://www.cs.ubc.ca/~will/).

+*I plan on graduating in May 2025 and I'm currently looking for academic positions and postdocs.*

 ---

 ## Research

 My interests lie in theoretical computer science, predominantly in algorithms and data structures.
 I enjoy thinking about problems involving graphs or geometry.

 I started with some success with geometric optimization challenges ([CG:SHOP 2020](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.SoCG.2020.83), [CG:SHOP 2021](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.SoCG.2021.64),